Nova Scotia Tours for Solo Travelers

 Taste of the Maritimes

-Katrina, traveled in September
+Patricia, traveled in June

 Maritime adventures await with guided tours of Peggy's Cove lighthouse and UNESCO-listed Lunenburg.
 Stay at Cambridge Suites Halifax with fellow travelers aged 5+, enjoying welcome reception and maritime experiences.